archigo/WeaponArcsStarsector/README.md

 **Config**

-In weapon-arcs-settings.json you can change to color of the weapons arcs, and set options to auto enable arcs on weapon groups 1-5.
+In weapon-arcs-settings.json you can change to color of the weapons arcs, and set options to auto enable arcs on weapon groups.

 **Game forum thread**
 http://fractalsoftworks.com/forum/index.php?topic=13535.0